rutgerrademaker/ansible-raspberry-pi/README.md

 ### Adminer

-Database management in a single PHP file.
+Database management in a single PHP file (but then in docker).

 - Web interface:
   - http://adminer.pi4.home/
   - http://adminer.pi5.home/

 For now this only has access to the `immich` network.
+It can be started from the `/data/adminer` directory with the `docker compose up -d` command.

 ### Frigate NVR